NRA_WITHHOLDINGMarch 2, 20267 min read

 Without a treaty, nonresident aliens are taxed at graduated rates on effectively connected income (wages) and 30% on fixed, determinable, annual, or periodical (FDAP) income (scholarships, interest, dividends).

-Common Treaty Countries and Wage Provisions
+Common Treaty Countries — Student Wage Provisions

-GermanyArticle 20Full exemption4 yearsStudents and business apprentices
+GermanyArticle 20(4)$9,0004 yearsStudents and business apprentices

 The India Exception